spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 :::info

-If you are using a self-hosted Palette instance, or Palette VerteX, and you deployed the instance to a VMware vSphere environment, then you already have all the required permissions and roles.
+If you are using a self-hosted Palette instance or Palette VerteX, and you deployed the instance to a VMware vSphere environment, then you already have all the required permissions and roles.
 Proceed to the installation steps in the [Deploy PCG](#deploy-pcg) guide.